-Please read the following carefully and initial each item, indicating your understanding and agreement:
+Please read the following carefully and initial each item,

+indicating your understanding and agreement:

+END-OF-YEAR PAYMENTS:

-END-OF-YEAR PAYMENTS: Each school year, tuition must be paid in full by April 30th.
+Each school year, tuition must be paid in full by April 30th.
 Report cards and/or awards will be withheld until tuition and any outstanding fees are paid in full.

+TRANSFERS:

-TRANSFERS: Any child who transfers to another school at any time must have his/her tuition and any other outstanding fees paid in full BEFORE THE LAST DAY OF ATTENDANCE at Sacred Heart School.
+Any child who transfers to another school at any time must have his/her tuition and any other outstanding fees paid in full BEFORE THE LAST DAY OF ATTENDANCE at Sacred Heart School.
 The tuition is considered earned for that month that the transfer takes place; all other prepaid tuition will be refunded.

+FUNDRAISING:

-FUNDRAISING: Parent Involvement Hours - Each family is required to complete 20 Parent Involvement Hours per school year.
+Parent Involvement Hours - Each family is required to complete 20 Parent Involvement Hours per school year.
 I acknowledge that if I DO NOT complete my Parent Volunteer Hours I will be billed the sum of \$75.00 for each hour not completed by the end of the school year.
 Billings will be made to families during the summer.
 It is the parent's responsibility to log in your hours either in our computer or in the volunteer book.
 This includes if you are volunteering off property, field trip or sign up through Sign up Genius.

-SCRIP- Each family is required to generate a Scrip profit of \$300 per school year and such requirement must be met by April 30 th .
+SCRIP- Each family is required to generate a Scrip profit of \$300 per school year and such requirement must be met by April 30th.
 I acknowledge that if I DO NOT complete the \$300 Scrip requirement I will be billed double the shortage amount.
 Billings will be made to families during the summer.

 FFA - Each family is required to contribute \$700 in the form of fundraising contributions and this must be completed by the last day of the school year.
 I acknowledge that if I DO NOT complete the \$700 fundraising requirement I will be billed for the shortage amount.
 Billings will be made to families during the summer.

+GENERAL:

-GENERAL: Supplies List - I/We understand that students are required to provide basic school supplies; a list will be provided with the summer information packet.
+Supplies List - I/We understand that students are required to provide basic school supplies; a list will be provided with the summer information packet.

 Uniforms - I/We understand that students are required to wear school uniforms; policy information is available at the school office and in the Parent/Student Handbook.

+I/We, the undersigned, do hereby agree to comply with the educational policies and regulations of the Diocese of San Bernardino and Sacred Heart School.
+It is understood and agreed that over and above the paying of tuition and compliance with the fundraising requirements, I/We agree to adhere to the Parent Involvement Program.
+I/We agree, therefore, that my/our signature(s) below indicate(s) my/our willingness to fulfill my/our obligation(s) under the provisions of this Agreement and to support actively the philosophy, goals, and values of the school as well as the programs.